We are what we eat.

 What is brain food?

-Brain food is high in antioxidants, healthy fats, vitamins, and minerals.
-They give your brain power and vitality and support brain cells, which fend off the emergence of brain diseases.
+Brain food contains antioxidants, healthy fats, vitamins, and minerals.
+They give your brain power and vitality and support brain cells, which prevent the emergence of brain diseases.

-Brain food also helps support your gut, which produces some important hormones and neurotransmitters.
-These play a critical role in the cognitive functions of your brain, such as comprehending and processing new information, memory, concentration, and productivity.
+Brain food also helps support your gut, producing essential hormones and neurotransmitters.
+These play a critical role in your brain’s cognitive functions, such as comprehending and processing new information, memory, concentration, and productivity.

-This means that giving the brain the kinds of chemical signals that keep us operating at our best requires a healthy gut.
+This means that a healthy gut is required to give the brain the chemical signals that keep us operating at our best.

 Productivity diet plan by Chanty

-Proper sleep and regular exercise are essential for a productive daytime routine, but eating a healthy diet is important as well.
-By simply being mindful of what you eat, and knowing what slows you down, you can help increase efficiency.
+Proper sleep and regular exercise are essential for a productive daytime routine, but eating a healthy diet is also important.
+Simply being mindful of what you eat and knowing what slows you down can help increase efficiency.

-What we eat has a strong impact on our performance!
+What we eat has a substantial impact on our performance!

 Here’s an exclusive productivity diet plan by Chanty: